2021–22 Australian region cyclone season: Tropical Low 21U

+On 20 February, the BoM noted a possible formation of a tropical low over the Arafura Sea, as a trough over northern Australia was expected to be more active.
+It was later predesignated as 21U.
+By 23 February, the JTWC started to monitor the low, and gave a low chance of formation in the next 24 hours.
+The BoM then reported the low was forming by the next day, near the Torres Strait, and gave a moderate chance of formation over the next 3 days.
+As the system continued to move east-southeast, it never organized further, prompting the JTWC to drop the system on their bulletins by 26 February.
+21U was last noted by the next day, moving east and exiting the basin.

 Tropical Cyclone Anika

 During 23 February, the BoM started to monitor an enhanced area of convection, that developed along a monsoon trough in the Timor Sea.
 The JTWC started to track the area late on the same day, and gave a low chance of formation into a tropical cyclone.
 By the next day, the convection organized into a tropical low, and the BoM designated it as 23U.
 Under a favorable environment of warm sea surface temperatures and pronounced outflow being offset by high wind shear, the low continued to organize, with the JTWC issuing a TCFA late on 24 February.
 At 15:00 UTC the next day, the low intensified into a category 1 tropical cyclone, with the BoM naming it as Anika.
 The JTWC subsequently followed suit and upgraded the system into a tropical storm, noting deep and cold convection covering its low-level circulation center.
 By 25 January, Anika intensified to a category 2 cyclone, before making landfall in the Kimberley coast, to the east of Kalumburu at 12:00 UTC that same day.
 As a result, the BoM downgraded Anika to an ex-tropical cyclone.
 The JTWC subsequently issued their final advisory on the system.

 Anika then moved southeastwards, emerging to the Indian Ocean on 1 March.
 During this time, the system initially struggled to redevelop, as its mid-level circulation center was displaced significantly to the south.
 The JTWC issued a TCFA on Anika that same day, before upgrading the system back into a tropical storm, as banding was wrapping to its center.
 The BoM then re-upgraded Anika to a category 1 tropical cyclone at 06:00 UTC the next day, before briefly reintensifying to a category 2 tropical cyclone as it made its second landfall near Wallal.
 The JTWC subsequently discontinued issuing advisories on Anika once again.
 It weakened into a category 1 tropical cyclone as it moved further inland, before becoming a tropical low on 3 March.
 It dissipated by the next day.

 Anika caused trees to fall in Kimberley, and more than 260 mm of precipitation was recorded according to the BoM.